James McCusker Orchestra

 Do I have to audition to join the James McCusker Orchestra?

 An audition is required to join the James McCusker Orchestra and we consider applicants throughout the year, dependent on chair availability.
-A round of auditions will take place in January/February 2017, with further details to be finalised.
 Please contact us if you would like register your interest in auditioning.

 The James McCusker Orchestra is open to violin, viola, cello, double bass, flute, oboe, clarinet, bassoon, French horn, trumpet, trombone, tuba & percussion.